marcglasberg/themed/README.md

 ```

 Also, since `Theme.of` needs the `context` and is not constant, you can't use it in constructors.
-However, the *themed* package has no such limitations:
+However, the *Themed* package has no such limitations:

 ```
 // The const color is the default value of an optional parameter.